Cooking by Sun & Season

 Choose from the following two recipes, according to your ability and needs:

-The easiest way to make ghee is to buy good quality unsalted butter ~ cultured butter is best if available and cook it at low temp for several hours (a crockpot, on one of the higher settings, is ideal so your ghee doesn’t burn).
+The easiest way to make ghee is to buy good quality unsalted butter ~ cultured butter is best and cook it at low temp for several hours (a crockpot, on one of the higher settings, is ideal so your ghee doesn’t burn).

 The little brown flakes from the browning crust that forms on top have to start settling to the bottom ~ then you know it's done (important that ghee is not undercooked).
 If the cooking temperature is too too low, the ghee will take hours and hours to make and liquids will remain (settled at the bottom) that become obvious when you strain off the crust.
 It is important that the cooking temperature is high enough for this liquid to evaporate off, so first try the medium or high setting on your crockpot and keep a good eye on it the first time (low may be too slow, but too fast isn’t good either).
 At the right temperature, it will still take approximately 5+ hours to make your ghee.